cortexproject/cortex/README.md

 kubectl create -f ./k8s
 ```

+(these manifests use `latest` tags, i.e. this will work if you have
+just built the images and they are available on the node(s) in your
+Kubernetes cluster)

 Cortex will sit behind an nginx instance exposed on port 30080.
 A job is deployed to scrape it itself.
 Try it:

 http://192.168.99.100:30080/api/prom/api/v1/query?query=up